-3.233.33 The grant of an exclusive licence, for example, where a licensor is obliged not to license another licensee in the same territory, may be necessary to give the licensee an incentive to invest in the licensed technology or to further develop the technology.
-Licensing restraints such as non-compete clauses, may also promote licensing by reducing the risk of misappropriation of the licensed technology, and may also help ensure that the licensees have an incentive to invest in and exploit the licensed technology.
-Non-compete clauses generally do not posemay however give rise to competition concerns, unless in cases where they provide a basis for market-sharing in licensing agreements between competitors; or there are (likely) foreclosure effects as a result of high-a significant degree of market power on the part of the licensor.
+3.33 The grant of an exclusive licence, for example, where a licensor is obliged not to license another licensee in the same territory, may be necessary to give the licensee an incentive to invest in the licensed technology or to further develop the technology.
+Licensing restraints such as non-compete clauses10, may also promote licensing by reducing the risk of misappropriation of the licensed technology, and may also help ensure that the licensees have an incentive to invest in and exploit the licensed technology.
+Non-compete clauses may however give rise to competition concerns in cases where they provide a basis for market sharing in licensing agreements between competitors; or there are